 Street naming and numbering

 If you are amending your address or requesting a change to an approved street naming scheme, a fee will apply.
 You can pay online using our payment service.
 The service is available 24 hours a day, 365 days a year.
-Please refer to our Schedule of Street Naming and Numbering Charges document for further details
+Please refer to our Street naming and numbering charges 2017 (PDF File, 211kb) document for further details

 It is important to “register” your property through the street naming and numbering process or it will not appear on our address database.